 - Good: This rating means that the Candidate exceeds some of the criteria expectations.

 - Satisfactory: This rating means that the Candidate meets the criteria expectations.

 - Not Recommended This rating means that the Candidate does not meet the criteria expectations.
 “Not recommended” may also include a situation where a Candidate fails or refuses to appear for an interview or complete the questionnaire or sign the jurat or waiver, and the Members of JCRC have sufficient information to evaluate the candidate.

 - “Preferred” Rating – Our organizations rate each candidate on his or her own merits.
 But the rules of three Judge4Yourself.com organizations give them the option use the term “preferred” for one candidate in a race in which the organization rated all candidates equally.

 The “Grade Point” Average

 For voter convenience, we also give you an average rating for each candidate in number form.
-To get this average, we assign a number value to each rating (excellent = 4, good = 3, adequate = 2, and not recommended = 0), add the values of the ratings given to the candidate and divide the sum by the number of organizations that rate the candidate.
+To get this average, we assign a number value to each rating (excellent = 4, good = 3, satisfactory = 2, and not recommended = 0), add the values of the ratings given to the candidate and divide the sum by the number of organizations that rate the candidate.
 Each organization’s rating is given equal weight in the averages.
 It is not weighted by the number of members that the organization has.
 No number value is assigned to a “Refused to Participate” rating.